singhnarotam1997/Detectron/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

 ## Issues
-GitHub issues will be largely unattended and are mainly intended as a community forum for collectively debugging issues, hopefully leading to pull requests with fixes when appropriate.
+We use GitHub issues to track public bugs.
+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## Coding Style
 * 4 spaces for indentation rather than tabs